Order Optimal Bounds for One-Shot Federated Learning over non-Convex Loss Functions: The Lower Bound

 \section{The Lower Bound}

 In this section, we propose our main result, that is a lower bound on the estimation error of any algorithm.
-For any constant $\cn\ge1$, given $B$ and $n$, we let $M_\cn$ be the smallest number $m$ that satisfies all of the following equations:
+We consider a regime where $mB$ is large.
+In particular, for any constant $\cn\ge1$, given $B$ and $n$, we let $M_\cn$ be the smallest number $m$ that satisfies all of the following equations:

+As an example, these conditioned are satisfied for for $\cn=25$, $n=1$, $B=64$, and $M_\cn=4\times10^5$.
 The following theorem presents our main lower bound. \begin{theorem} For any $\cn\ge1$, any $m\ge M_\cn$, and any estimator with output denoted by $\hat\theta$, there exists a distribution $P$ and corresponding function $F$ defined in \eqref{eq:def of the loss F}, for which with probability at least $1/2$,

 \end{theorem} The proof is given in Section~\ref{app:proof lowerbound}, and involves reducing the problem to the problem of identifying an unfair coin among several fair coins in a specific \emph{coin-flipping system}.
 We then rely on tools from information theory to derive a lower bound on the error probability of the latter problem.